 Because it has a telescopic handle, making it very easy to store away.

 The difficulty with a standard mop is that it can’t cover a wide space efficiently, resulting in longer cleaning times.

-This mop’s wide head makes it easy to clean rooms very quickly.
-The ecloth mop head is straightforward to change, and I would swap mop heads after every 30 feet or when moving room to room if you are cleaning your own home.
+This mop’s broad head makes it easy to clean rooms very quickly.
+The ecloth mop head is straightforward to change, and I would swap mop heads every 30 feet or when moving room to room if you are cleaning your own home.
 The removable mop heads make it super easy to change to a clean mop head after every 30 feet, so it’s much more hygienic than mops with a fixed head.

 The mop head takes less than 30 seconds to remove and fit a new one on.
 You can machine wash the mop pads but do not tumble dry them as they will shrink.

 The ecloth mop can clean tiled walls and floors in bathrooms, and then you can use clean mop heads for cleaning different rooms to prevent cross-contamination.